 Your county has a mental health plan that offers mental health services known as "specialty mental health services".
-Additionally, your Drug Medi-Cal county provides services for alcohol or drug use, known as "substance use disorder services".
+Additionally, your county has a Drug Medi-Cal Organized Delivery System that provides services for alcohol or drug use, known as "substance use disorder services".
 Together these services are known as "behavioral health services", and it is important that you have information about these services so that you can get the care you need.
 This handbook explains your benefits and how to get care.
 It will also answer many of your questions.